davidmacn/ADT-Usage-Exercises/README.md

   - Converting Locals to Class Members or Parameters
   - Deleting unused variables
   - Pull-up members to superclass/interface
+- Navigation features:
+  - Where Used
   - Find class which implements an interface
   - Find the inheritance hierarchy
+  - F3 to navigate through technical objects
+  - Retrieve Visually the creation/feeding of a variable and their usage
 - Text Element in Class
+- Documentation
   - Class Documentation (ABAPDOC)
+  - F2 usage to get information
 - DDIC features:
   - Database table Creation
   - Database Table Content Preview
-- Debugger
+- Debugger features:
   - Conditional Breakpoint
   - Content of variable (Class/Instance)
 - ATC running
-- Where Used
-- Retrieve Visually the creation/feeding of a variable and their usage
-- F2 usage to get information
-- F3 to navigate through technical objects
 - Versioning
 - Project Hierarchy Tree